olvesh/futil/README.md

 futil
 =====

-My little utility for dealing with futures in java.
+My little utility for unwrapping futures in java.

+See FutilTest.java for usage.